 For thousands of years the Solent has fufilled a vital role as a waterway for shipping, maritime trading, fishing and more recently recreation.
 The Solent has also been a strategically important site for military activity and defence of the realm and all these factors have helped to develop the maritime economy and industries that we can see today.
 With a population of over 1.3 million and some 50,000 businesses, the Solent area is a well recognised functional economic area anchored around the Isle of Wight, the two cities of Portsmouth and Southampton and the M27 corridor and Solent waterway.

 The Solent's marine industry sector contains a wide diversity of businesses ranging in scale from the large scale commercial operations at Southampton and Portsmouth down to small boatyards.
 In additional to the commercial ports, there are industrial processing sites requiring waterside locations for bulk shipping transport and/or the ready supply of seawater for use within processes, for example Esso Oil Refinery.
 Of increasing importance is cruising, with Southampton widely recognised as the capital of the country’s cruise industry.
-You can view details of new or ongoing major developments in our changing coast section.

 The natural resources of the Solent have been exploited since humans first came to live on its shores.
 Fish have been an important resource for centuries and more recently marine aggregates are landed here for the construction industry.